International adoption of South Korean children: Adoptees returning to live in South Korea

 When International Korean Adoptees turned into adults, many of them chose to return.
-These countries include Sweden, United States of America, the Netherlands, France, Belgium etc. In this respect the so-called re-Koreanization of the Korean adoptees is often reproduced in South Korean popular media (e.g. the blockbuster 'Kuk'ka Taep'yo/National Representative/Take Off).
-The 're-Koreanization can be reflected in Korean ethnic based nationalism (both North and South of the 38th parallel).
+These countries include Sweden, United States of America, the Netherlands, France, and Belgium.
+In this respect the so-called re-Koreanization of the Korean adoptees is often reproduced in South Korean popular media (e.g. the blockbuster "Kuk'ka Taep'yo/National Representative/Take Off").
+The 're-Koreanization' can be reflected in Korean ethnic based nationalism (both north and south of the 38th parallel).

 A 2005 article in Hyphen: Asian America Unabridged said that an increasing number adoptees were moving back to live in South Korea to try to help other Korean adoptees, and it said that many of these returning Korean adoptees were critical of South Korea's adoption system.
 The article said that one returning Korean adoptee, for example, made a confrontational exhibition where he posted photos of 3,000 Korean adoptees in South Korea's three largest cities with the hope that South Koreans would see these photos and question why South Korea was still sending many Korean children abroad as adoptees.
 The article said that another returning Korean adoptee created an organization based in South Korea called Adoptee Solidarity Korea (ASK) to end the international adoption of South Korean orphans, and the article said that ASK intended to accomplish this goal by "preventing teenage pregnancy through sex education, monitoring orphanages and foster care, increasing domestic adoption and expanding welfare programs for single mothers."
 The article said that other Korean adoptees who returned to live in South Korea did volunteer work in orphanages.

 The article went on to say Korean adoptees who return to live in South Korea choose to use a Korean name, their adopted name or a combination of both while living in South Korea.
 The article said that one returning adoptee said that they chose to use a combination of both names to indicate their status as a Korean adoptee.
 The article said that another returning Korean adoptee chose to use a Korean name, but the name they decided to go by was one that they chose for themselves and not the Korean name which was originally assigned to them by their orphanage when they were an orphan.
 The article said that another returning Korean adoptee decided to go by their original Korean name over their adopted Belgian name, because their Belgian name was difficult for other people to pronounce.

 The article also claimed that Korean adoptees who return to live in South Korea from the United States generally hold higher paying jobs in South Korea that involve speaking English and teaching while Korean adoptees who return to live in South Korea from European countries that use other languages generally get involved with lower paying jobs in restaurants, bars and stores while living in South Korea.

 In 2010 the South Korean Government legalized dual citizenship for Korean adoptees, and this law that went into effect in 2011.